submariwastaken1time/club-dungeon/README.md

 See the [Git Documentation on Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 To update SDL, libtcod, or any other dependency fetched with `vcpkg` you should go into the `vcpkg` folder and then checkout and pull its `master` branch to get the most recent ports.

+Note: this project also requires MSVC v142  - VS 2019 x64/86 build tools for it to configure.